Te Kete Ipurangi Navigation:

-This problem is all about how numbers are made up of other, smaller numbers, an essential concept underlying addition and subtraction.
-The problem helps develop two ideas: first, that there is a finite set of whole number pairs for a given number (for example, 5 can be thought of as 0 and 5, 1 and 4 , 2 and 3, and no other pairs can be found); second, that numbers are uniquely paired (if 2 is one of the parts of 5, the other part must be 3).
-Students need to investigate these relationships many times.
-Until students believe that 2 and 3 is always 5, they see no reason to remember it.
+This problem builds the essential understanding that numbers are made up of other, smaller numbers.
+This helps to develop two ideas: first, that there is a finite set of whole number pairs for a given number (for example, 5 can be thought of as 0 and 5, 1 and 4 , 2 and 3, and no other pairs can be found); second, that numbers are uniquely paired (if 2 is one of the parts of 5, the other part must be 3).
+Students need to investigate these relationships multiple times to see the importance in remembering that 2 and 3 is always 5.
+This is foundational to developing understanding of addition and subtraction.

 The Problem